dotnet/msbuild/documentation/High-level-overview.md

 MSBuild interacts with external packages in almost every build.
 However, the MSBuild engine does not recognize external packages as third parties, and it also does not handle external dependencies.
 This is done by a packaging system.
 The supported one being NuGet.
 As such, it is NuGet that is responsible for finding the packages, downloading them, and providing the MSBuild engine with a package path for the build.

 ## Building Solutions
+// TODO - how MSBuild handles solution files (maybe a bit about the slnx support).

 ## Restore
-The restore operation is a built-in target within MSBuild.
+The restore operation is a built-in target, and it executed as any other target within MSBuild.
 The main function is to walk through the project references and `packages.config` file about all the packages that need to be restored.
-This process is executed by NuGet, as MSBuild does not have a packaging system within the code.
+This process might result in new or updated files in disk, as well as new imports to the build process.
+The packaging system is handled by NuGet, it includes finding project references, downloading and adding packages to the right place in memory for MSBuild access.

 ## Tasks
 An [msbuild task](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-tasks) is a unit of executable code used by MSBuild to perform atomic build operations.
 There are many build-in tasks living in [`Microsoft.Build.Tasks`](../src/Tasks/README.md) package.
 Tasks can also be authored by third parties by implementing the `ITask` interface, please see documentation on [Task Writing](https://learn.microsoft.com/visualstudio/msbuild/task-writing).

+Implemented tasks also have additional fields that can have access to .NET functions to be executed during the task.
+So it is possible to do anything that is publicly available in .NET during task execution.

 ### ToolTask
 Users can implement custom tasks via arbitrary .NET code, and MSBuild provides helper classes for common use cases like "build a command line for and then run a command-line tool".